ceph/ceph-cm-ansible/roles/maas/README.md

 - Installs MAAS packages
 - Initializes MAAS with a default user with High Availability
 - Configures networking (DHCP, DNS, etc.)
-- Adds Machines from invetory into MAAS
+- Adds Machines from inventory into MAAS

 ## Requirements